jonathanglasmeyer/bachelor/thesis/src/Main.md

 # Test data

-The test data i will use for evaluating our approach will be from *Open Yale Courses*^[[http://oyc.yale.edu/](http://oyc.yale.edu/)], which is a selection of openly available lectures from Yale university.
+The test data I will use for evaluating our approach will be from *Open Yale Courses*^[[http://oyc.yale.edu/](http://oyc.yale.edu/)], which is a selection of openly available lectures from Yale university.
 It consists of 42 courses from 25 departments.
 Each course has about 20-25 sessions that have an average length of 50 minutes.
 Each lecture is provided with good quality audio and video recordings, precise manual transcripts and lecture material when available.
-Only about 20% of the lecture have lecture notes or slides at all and most materials from the natural and formal science departments (physics, astronomics, mathematics) consist of hand-written notes, making them unsuitable for our approach.
+Only about 20% of the lectures have lecture notes or slides at all and most materials from the natural and formal science departments (physics, astronomics, mathematics) consist of hand-written notes, making them unsuitable for our approach.
 All talks are in English.

 I have chosen the following lectures: (Department, Course, Lecture Number - Title, abbreviation)